Battle of Cape St. Vincent (1780): Background

 One of Spain's principal goals upon its entry into the American War of Independence in 1779 was the recovery of Gibraltar, which had been lost to Great Britain in 1704.
-The Spanish planned to retake Gibraltar by blockading and starving out its garrison, which included troops from Britain and the Electorate of Hanover.
-The siege formally began in June 1779, with the Spanish establishing a land blockade around the Rock of Gibraltar.
-The matching naval blockade was comparatively weak, however, and the British discovered that small fast ships could evade the blockaders, while slower and larger supply ships generally could not.
+The Spanish planned to retake Gibraltar by blockading and starving out its garrison of British and Hanoverian troops.
+The siege formally began in June 1779 with a land blockade around the Rock of Gibraltar.
+The matching naval blockade was comparatively weak, however, and the British discovered that ships which were and small fast enough could evade the blockaders.
 By late 1779, however, supplies in Gibraltar had become seriously depleted, and its commander, General George Eliott, appealed to London for relief.
-A supply convoy was organized, and in late December 1779 a large fleet sailed from England under the command of Admiral Sir George Rodney.
-Although Rodney's ultimate orders were to command the West Indies fleet, he had secret instructions to first resupply Gibraltar and Minorca.
+In late December 1779 a large supply convoy and protecting fleet sailed from England under the command of Admiral of the White Sir George Rodney.
+Rodney's ultimate mission was to join the West Indies fleet, but he had secret instructions to first resupply Gibraltar and Minorca.
 On 4 January 1780 the fleet divided, with ships headed for the West Indies sailing westward.
 This left Rodney in command of 19 ships of the line, which were to accompany the supply ships to Gibraltar.